 When the impacts of COVID-19 hit worldwide, our team diligently stood at the forefront and provided assistance to waste workers.
 Here’s how Pratistha Shrestha stood at the frontline providing relief and helping waste workers who were the frontrunners in fighting the virus.

-As the Project Lead, Sujata Koirala had important responsibilities to fulfill.
+As the Project Lead, Sujata Koirala had important responsibilities to fulfil.
 Despite the already existing risk of the virus and her important role in the team, she took any challenges that came into her way, stood at the frontline and dutifully completed her responsibilities.

-With risks of the virus surrounding the team as well as the waste workers, Dr. Khanal made sure everybody took precautionary steps and followed preventive measures.
+With risks of the virus surrounding the team as well as the waste workers, Dr Khanal made sure everybody took precautionary steps and followed preventive measures.
 His dedication to ensuring his responsibility was exemplary and inspiring.

 The experiences of everybody at the field was emotional and fulfilling.
 The opportunity to ease the lives of waste workers inspired the team.
 Here’s what Avipsha Rayamajhi has to say about her experience with WWERP and how it inspired her.